Aks132/Flightcontroller/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to InsideFPV's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**STM-32 Flight Controller** is a Stm32f411ceu6 based flight controller.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.